So you’ve landed the remote job of your dreams. Congratulations! Now the real work starts.

-Working in the cafe is probably the poster child for a liberated, make-your-own-schedule entrepreneur, life-coach or remote worker.
-It’s also often seen as an exercise in bad productivity.
+Working in the cafe is probably the poster child for a liberated remote worker.
+Or it’s seen as an exercise in bad productivity.

-But research actually shows working in a cafe can actually help you get more done for several reasons.
-Firstly, one study proved a low level of noise, like a cafe’s ambient noise, can actually help you focus better than if there was no noise.
-Secondly, you’ll also experience the Hawthorne Effect, where you behave better when there’s a possibility of people watching you.
+But research actually shows working from a cafe can actually help you get more done for several reasons.
+Firstly, one study proved a low level of noise, like a cafe’s ambient noise, can actually help you focus better than no noise.
+Secondly, you’ll also experience the Hawthorne Effect, where you behave better where there’s possibility of people watching you.
 Even if the people surrounding you are complete strangers, their presences mean there’s less of a chance you’ll spend your time bumming around on Facebook.

 4. Start your day right - nice and early

-You’ve probably heard the benefits of getting up early too many times.
+You’ve probably heard the benefits of getting up early.
 It makes you happier, decreases stress-levels and increases your productivity.
-But when you’re working remotely, where one of the major benefits is flexibility, getting your work done early has another benefit.
+But when you’re working remotely, getting your work done early has another added benefit.

 It gives you the rest of the day to do things you’d rather do.

 No-one likes to finish their work day, only to head outside when it’s already dark.
-As much as it’s tempting to wake up later in the morning just because you don’t have a boss keeping their eye on your punch-in times, don’t drag out your working day.
-This makes it harder to make time for anything else.
-However, by getting up early you start your working day earlier, giving yourself a better chance to get everything done way before the sun sets.
+By getting up early you start your working day earlier, giving yourself a better chance to get everything done way before the sun sets.

 There’s quite a lot of research out there suggesting willpower is a limited resource which depletes as you use it.
 For example, pushing yourself out of the bed in the morning, avoiding social media and going for a run, all use up willpower.
 The more willpower you use, the harder it gets to will yourself to do the things you need to do.

-Almost all the most successful people in the world rise early and have a set morning routine.
-Some are pretty weird - many involve freezing cold showers, and yelling positive things at yourself in the mirror.
+Almost all the most successful people in the world have a set morning routine.
+Some are pretty weird - many involve freezing cold showers, or yelling positive things at the mirror.
 Just read a few excerpts from Tools of Titans and you’ll see what we’re talking about.

-Now it’s not necessary to incorporate all those habits into your own morning routine (you’d never start work at that rate) but having your own morning routine is important because - say it with me - it puts you in the right mindset.
-It gives you something to look forward to in the morning, which helps with waking up early.
+Now it’s not necessary to incorporate all those habits into your own morning routine (you’d never start work at that rate) but having your own morning routine is important because it puts you in the right mindset.

 For remote workers, especially those who travel frequently, an entire office has to fit into a backpack.
 That’s why you need to make everything you carry with you will help you get sh*t done.
 In order to help you do so, you need to invest in the right tools.

 For the travelling remote worker, a good laptop is a must.
-Buying a cheap Chrome book might initially seem like a good idea - spending less money on your gear means more cash your travels, right?
-But slow computers are chronic enemies of productivity and if you get stuck somewhere where the WiFi is weak or suddenly your workload changes to demand more from your computer, your working days will be dominated by frustration rather than productivity.
+Slow computers are the enemies of productivity and if you get stuck somewhere where the WiFi is weak, or suddenly your workload demands more from your computer, your working days will be dominated by frustration rather than productivity.

 For those who are mainly working from home, investing in a second (or a bigger screen) can multiply your productivity by helping you manage multiple windows easier.
 While multitasking is usually detrimental to your workflow, modern day work often means juggling multiple screens is often inevitable, so set yourself up to be in control.